FabricMC/fabric-docs/players/installing-java/windows.md

 ![Command prompt with "java -version" typed in.](/assets/players/installing-java/windows-java-version.png)

 ::: warning
 To use the majority of modern Minecraft versions, you'll need at least Java 17 installed.
-If this command displays any version lower than 17, you'll need to update your existing java installation.
+If this command displays any version lower than 17, you'll need to update your existing Java installation.
 :::

-## 2. Download the Java 17 installer.
+## 2. Download the Java 17 Installer

 To install Java 17, you'll need to download the installer from [Adoptium](https://adoptium.net/en-GB/temurin/releases/?os=windows&package=jdk&version=17).